Skip to content

 Lab-created gems are grown in a laboratory under controlled conditions.
 They are chemically and physically identical to their mined counterparts, the only difference being that they are made by humans instead of the earth.

-Because they don’t involve intensive mining, they are a good option to consider for those concerned about the environmental impact related to mining.
+Because they don’t involve intensive mining, they are a good option to consider for those concerned about the environmental impact of mining.

 However (and here comes the caveat), lab created gems and non sustainability rated lab grown diamonds require a huge amount of energy to produce, resulting in a large carbon footprint.
 The jury is out on whether lab created stones are truly more environmentally friendly as a whole, unless they’re sustainability rated.

-Sustainability rated diamonds are traceable right back to the source, carbon neutral and have a chain of custody that meets strict social and environmental requirements.
+Certified Sustainability Rated Diamonds are traceable right back to the source, carbon neutral and have a chain of custody that meets strict social and environmental requirements.
 The certification scheme was designed for both lab created and mined diamonds, however currently only lab created diamond producers have stepped up to apply for certification.

-Read more about lab grown diamonds vs mined diamonds.
+Read more about lab grown diamonds vs mined diamonds or reducing the carbon footprint of your wedding.

 Ask your jeweller lots of questions